 Tooele Children’s Justice Center needs DVD-Rs, soda, bottled water and snacks.
 We appreciate all donations.
 For inquiries or drop-off, call 435-843-3440, 36 S. 100 East, Tooele.

 Community food pantry located at 580 S. Main St., Tooele.
 We are open on Saturdays from 10 a.m. to 12 p.m.
 Everyone is welcome, no requirements.
 Come as often as you need, we have plenty of food.
 First Baptist Church, 435-882-2048.

 Baby blankets are needed for the nursery at Mountain West Medical Center.
 Blankets should be new and in good condition.
 Homemade blankets are also accepted if new.
 Donations can be turned in at the volunteer desk at Mountain West Medical Center, 2055 N. Main St., Tooele.
 Call Diane at 435-843-3691 with any questions.

 If you are interested in serving in your community or know of a service project that would benefit your community, go to justserve.org and post your project or sign up to become a volunteer for the project of your choice today!
 This is a free website that connects community needs with volunteers who can help meet those needs.

 Friday and Saturday night dinners will be served from 4 to 8 p.m.
 Friday night dinners change weekly, or you can order from the menu items Saturday night.

 Daily lunch specials are available at the lodge from 11 a.m.

-Take out orders can be called in during our operating hours and picked up at the lodge at the time agreed on.
+Take-out orders can be called in during our operating hours and picked up at the lodge at a time agreed upon.